MaximeMaillet/rtorrent-daemon/README.md

 # Rtorrent Daemon

-Rtorrent in docker with nginx.
+Rtorrent in docker with nginx for interface.

 rTorrent can download torrent and nginx is an interface for get state aboute torrents.